Byte-White/Magma/README.md

 > **_NOTE:_**  `#define MAGMA_ENTRYPOINT` should be before including magma and should be defined where `mg::Application* CreateApplication(int argc, char** argv)` is implemented.

+> **After initial setup, it may be necessary to rebuild your project to ensure all configurations are properly applied.**

 **You can also use the [template](https://github.com/Byte-White/Magma-Template)**

 ## Created With This Framework